vsariola/pulsating-magic-orb/README.md

 [pactic](https://github.com/phlubby/pactic). pactic should pack it down to 512 bytes.
 Remember to add -c option.

-Fibonacci sphere algorithm is great, even when you round the golden ratio to 2.4 ;)
+Fibonacci sphere algorithm is great, even when you use 2.4 as 2*pi/golden ratio ;)

 Greets: superogue, psenough, havoc, jobe, pactic authors, bytebattlers and nesbox.